 The Technical Interview

-The technical interview was with Hiring Manager James Bilous of the data modeling team.
-We spent ~15 minutes talking about our experience, then started the Data Structures and Algorithms LeetCode interview.
 The question — which I had never seen before — instructed you to find pairs within an array of numbers that added up to a given sum; where an index cannot be used twice.
-This was either a LeetCode easy or medium given that I solved it in less than 20 minutes.
+This question was either a LeetCode easy or medium, given that I solved it in less than 20 minutes.

-After this exercise, we spent up to 10 minutes talking more about the company and how they are attempting to switch to poly repo microservices.
-Unfortunately, it’s not going so smoothly (lmao).
-Lucky for them, I have experience with microservices given my heavy usage of Go.
-We talked about the Krazam video and James told me that I would be moving to the next round.
-The call lasted 43 minutes; ended with 17 minutes left.
+Lucky for them, I have experience with microservices, given my heavy usage of Go.
+We also discussed the Krazam Microservices video, and James told me that I definitely would be moving to the next round.

 The Onsite Interview